What is GENESYS ?

 GENESYS is also used extensively for climate change studies, for short-term extreme weather studies (e.g. very dry or very wet years) and to assess resource cost-effectiveness.

-2021 Power Plan
+Usage in the 2021 Power Plan

-GENESYS Redevelopment Project (2016-2019)
+GENESYS redevelopment (2016-2019)

-July 2018: Demonstration of Redeveloped GENESYS and discussion of methodology
+• July 2018: Demonstration of redeveloped GENESYS and discussion of methodology

-March 2016: Discussion of Existing Functionality and Strawman Proposals
+• March 2016: Discussion of existing functionality and strawman proposals

 • Time-dependent nature of the hourly hydro capability – model cascading of multiple dams as part of the system dispatch (i.e. simulate plant-specific hourly dispatch as opposed to aggregate hourly hydro dispatch)